Cycling route. Hanoi – Lao Cai – Bac Ha – Hoang Su Phi – Ha Giang – Quan Ba – Yen Minh – Dong Van – Ma PiLeng – meo vac – Bao Lac – Ba BeLake – Hanoi.

-Day 4: Hoang Su Phi - 'Heaven Gate'S pass Tan Quang and along the Lo River to Ha Giang
+Day 4: Hoang Su Phi - Ha Giang Cycling loop

 Hoang Su Phi is one of the most untouched regions of Vietnam and communities have lived in total isolation from mainstream society until very recently.
 At an average elevation of 800 m above sea level with high mountains, deep valleys, streams and forestland, it is an area of outstanding natural beauty and unspoiled traditional life.
 Today we undertake the challenge of cycling over the 'Heaven Gate 2' mountain pass +895m, en route to Tan Quang.
 The pass offers stunning views beneath a wide open sky.